abarker/typped/doc/sphinx_docs/dispatching.rst

 helper function ``match_next`` as well as calls to the lexer and ``recursive_parse``.
 Generally, tokens which will appear in the final parse tree, even literal tokens, should be retrieved with ``recursive_parse``.
-That is because it peforms some extra processing the nodes such as setting their actual types.
+That is because it performs some extra processing the nodes such as setting their actual types.
 Tokens which do not appear in the final parse tree, such as the final closing rpar token of the function arguments, can simply be consumed by ``match_next`` or an explicit call to ``lex.next()`` and discarded.